GeminiCCCC/SystemDesign/README.md

 g. only has cursor support for the secondary index.
 Its queries are limited to single columns and equality comparisions.

+h. how to store user followers data: key is user1 and value is a set of users that user1 is following

 **MongoDB:**

 a.
 JSON style document store, and can support richer data model than Cassandra